 I remember flying from Luang Namtha in Northern Laos to Vientiane, the capital city of Laos, during a work trip in 2020.
 It was my second trip to the country.
 Our time in Luang Namtha was limited but still filled with several opportunities that introduced us to the landscape beauty of the region.
 Yet nothing prepared me for the scenery that I was about to experience in mid-flight once the clouds cleared away.
-It was a scene out of Tolkien style fantasy novels: sharp cliffs rising out of nowhere in the middle of an impossibly green valley divided by a narrow river.
+It was a scene out of Tolkien style fantasy novels: sharp cliffs rising out of nowhere in the middle of an impossibly green valley that was divided by a narrow river.

-This is the summary of my days in Laos covering Luang Prabang, Nong Khiaw and Muang Ngoi.
-These are all wonderful places with some of the most magnificent landscape scenery that one can imagine.
-But what made my experience in Laos truly stand out was not just the mind-blowing dramatic landscape scenery but the meaningful human connection that I did not even realize that I craved so badly after years of mandatory solitude imposed on us due to the pandemic.
+This is the summary of my days in Laos where I got to visir Luang Prabang, Nong Khiaw, and Muang Ngoi.
+All three are wonderful places with some of the most magnificent landscape scenery that one can imagine.
+But what made my experience in Laos stand out was not just the mind-blowing dramatic landscape scenery but the meaningful human connection that I did not even realize that I craved strongly after years of mandatory solitude imposed on us due to the pandemic.

-My week in Laos was filled with wonderful scenery, relaxed mornings by the river (where I again drank too much coffee) and both relaxingly light and meaningful conversations with fellow travelers.
-I sure missed international traveling.
+My week in Laos was filled with wonderful scenery, relaxed mornings by the river (where I again drank too much coffee), and relaxingly light bu still meaningful conversations with fellow travelers.
+How I missed international traveling.

 Luang Prabang: the cultural capital of Laos

-I have to admit that it took me a little longer than usual to get used to the chaotic rhythm of Southeast Asia that I think I am literally addicted to.
+I have to admit that it took me a little longer than usual to get used to the chaotic rhythm of Southeast Asia which I think I am addicted to.
 It probably had a lot to do with spending the last two years in one of the most organized countries in the world, Japan.
-But once I found my groove, I could once again easily relate to those who spend months of their world trip in Southeast Asia.
+But once I found my groove, I could once again easily relate to those who choose to spend months of their around-the-world trips in Southeast Asia.